ResoluteError/webgl-sandbox/README.md

 # Instructions

-1. Start the webserver (cd into server directory) and run: `npm run server`
-2. Start the client (cd into client directory) and run `npm run client`
+To start, run `./run.sh`, which will...

+1. Start an auto-refresh webserver responsible for file handling on port 3000
+2. Start an auto-refresh client application on port 8080
+3. Open the default webbrowser and open the client application

 # Todo